Printable View sign in

 AboutLeadership, organizational structure, benefits, and business partners and affiliates

 The 2026 CSBA Counties Conference will take place from Sept.
-25-27, 2026, at the Marina del Rey Marriott in Marina del Rey, CA. This conference provides a unique opportunity for county board leaders to come together and discuss students' futures in light of domestic policies and global trends.
+25-27, 2026, at the Marina del Rey Marriott in California.
+This conference provides a unique opportunity for county board leaders to come together and discuss students' futures in light of domestic policies and global trends.
 County board members, superintendents and educational partners from throughout the state will come together to gain valuable knowledge and information in three key areas: advocacy, governance and policy; funding, workforce and educational access; student well-being, safety and success.

 As the role of county offices of education (COEs), continues to evolve, CSBA is committed to providing COE board members with the necessary tools and information to become effective elected education leaders.
 The program will feature member-led workshops, micro-trainings, networking opportunities, and more – offering attendees practical strategies, peer-driven insights, and ample chances to connect and collaborate with colleagues from across California.
 It is a must-attend event for county board leaders!